Which city is cheaper, Reykjavik or Bern?

 Visitors enjoy the shopping and nightlife when visiting the destination of Reykjavik.
 Hiking can easily take up a good amount of your time here, too.
 Take your pick from the many activities offered here.
 One day is usually enough time to experience most activities.

-You'll find museums and nightlife around the beautiful destination of Bern.
+You'll find museums and nightlife around the charming destination of Bern.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Reykjavik is a fun place to experience.
 Most people visit for the hiking.
 If you have a weekend, this is a great place to go.
 Hikers are also drawn to this area.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.